Douglas Witmer (American, b. 1971) is an internationally exhibiting artist based in Philadelphia.

 Witmer has said: “In the 21st century, I see my work as offering a clear alternative in a visual culture dominated by speed, layering, and complexity.
 I do not believe my work requires any prequisite knowledge beyond what you bring to it.
 My hope is that it can activate the sense that you simply feel yourself seeing.
 I like to think of that kind of moment as clear, pure, innocent, and solitary.
 And if you can get to it, then you have, in a way, started an experiential engine for yourself, and your thoughts can begin to move in uniquely personal directions.”

-This speaks to a sense of the artist’s own personal history embedded in his painting, having been raised in the Mennonite culture of Lancaster County, PA with deep connections to simplicity, peacemaking, and humility.
+This speaks to a sense of the artist’s personal history having been raised in the Mennonite culture of Lancaster County, Pennsylvania with deep connections to simplicity, peacemaking, and humility.

 2001 M.F.A., The Pennsylvania Academy of the Fine Arts, Philadelphia